mdbaird/mdbaird.github.io/_pages/about.md

 I am a Senior Staff Economist at LinkedIn’s Economic Graph Research Institute, where I lead the Economic Opportunity Research Program.
 With over 15 years of experience in labor economics, I’ve conducted policy research across tech, academia, and the non-profit sector, using econometric methods and economic modeling to understand and improve labor market outcomes.

 My work focuses on expanding economic opportunity, including examining disparities by gender, race, education, and socioeconomic status.
-I’ve also conducted research on education policy and health access and outcomes.
+I additionally focus on the impact of technology on learning and employment, including evaluations of the role of generative AI on the workplace.

 I have authored dozens of peer-reviewed journal articles as well as reports for RAND and LinkedIn’s Economic Graph.
 My research has been cited thousands of times and I have presented at top academic conferences, universities, corporations, and policy forums.
 At RAND, I served as principal or co-principal investigator on eleven funded projects totaling several million dollars.